 The comprehensive programme of measures to implement the principle of mutual recognition of judicial decisions in criminal matters, which encompasses judicial decisions in all phases of criminal procedures or otherwise relevant to such procedures, such as the gathering and admissibility of evidence, conflicts of jurisdiction and the ne bis in idem principle and the execution of final sentences of imprisonment or other (alternative) sanctions1, should be completed and further attention should be given to additional proposals in that context.
+The further realisation of mutual recognition as the cornerstone of judicial cooperation must be accompanied by the development of common standards for procedural rights in criminal proceedings with due respect for the legal traditions of Member States.
+In this context, the draft Framework Decision on certain procedural rights in criminal proceedings throughout the European Union should be adopted by end 2005.
+The Council should adopt by the end of 2005 the Framework Decision on the European Evidence Warrant 2.
+The Commission is invited to present its proposals on enhancing the exchange of information from national records of convictions and disqualifications, in particular of sex offenders, by December 2004 with a view to adoption by the Council by the end of 2005.
+This should be followed in March 2005 by a further proposal on a computarised system of exchange of information.

-1 OJ C 12, 15.1.2001, pages 10-22.
+OJ C 12, 15.1.2001, pages 10-22.